-This year, in particular, the widespread flu outbreak is requiring even more trained medical assistants.
+This year, in particular, the widespread COVID outbreak is requiring even more trained medical assistants.

-The death rate among people younger than 65 in California already hit 97 by the third week of January – and that doesn’t include the elderly, who are at greater risk.
-The flu can be especially devastating to the following groups of people:
+The death rate among people younger than 65 in California already hit highs – and that doesn’t include the elderly, who are at even greater risk.
+Airborne viruses can be especially devastating to the following groups of people:

 - Pregnant women